rsa17826/vex-plus-plus/readme.md

     - **killAfterTime**: bouncing shurikens that this has spawned will be killed after the set time
     - **unCollect**: temporarily uncollects the star
     - **starType**: the color of the star
+    - **groupId**: if not 0 when one is triggered all other falling spikes with the same groupId will also start falling
+    - **exitId**: the id this portal uses to find its exit portal
     - **portalId**: the id of this portal as used for finding an exit portal
-    - **exitId**: the id this portal uses to find its exit portal
     - **action**: the action to detect
     - **state**: the state to detect
     - **signalAInputId**: a signal to detect